Last updated: January 28, 2026

 Consider these potential drawbacks before opening an account.

-- Variable interest rates: The high APY offered by HYSAs is usually variable, meaning it can go up or down based on market conditions and Federal Reserve rate changes.
+• Variable interest rates: The high APY offered by HYSAs is variable, meaning it can go up or down based on market conditions and Federal Reserve rate changes.
 Rates are not locked in like CDs.

-- Limited physical access: Many of the banks high yield savings account options with the best rates are offered by online-only banks.
-This means there are no physical branches for in-person banking.
+• Limited physical access: Many of the banks offering the best rates are online-only.
+This means there are no physical branches for in-person banking or cash deposits.

 6. How Much Can You Earn with a High-Interest Savings Account?